Arbitration Policy

 The arbitrator will be selected by both parties from a list of available representatives.
 You and the Company shall each bear respective costs for legal representation at any such arbitration.
 The parties, if any, shall share the cost of the arbitrator and court reporter, equally.

 Due to today’s litigious society, more employers are choosing to include Arbitration in their workplace policies.
-Those interested should contact an attorney familiar with the Uniform Arbitration Act who can assist with arbitration compliance in their state.
+Those interested should contact an attorney familiar with arbitration law (including the federal Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2022 and applicable state arbitration statutes, such as the Uniform Arbitration Act or Revised Uniform Arbitration Act as adopted in their state) who can assist with arbitration compliance in their state.